FRC-3637-Daleks/Scouting-App-Remastered-2023/db/setup-README.md

 $ python3 -V
 ```

-The correct version of Python that you should have installed is Python *_3.9.7_* or later.
-Note that this doesn't have to be exact, as long as the verion number is *_8.0.27_* or greater, you'll be fine.
+The correct version of Python3 that you should have installed is Python *_3.9.7_* or later.
+Note that this doesn't have to be exact, as long as the verion number is around *3.9.7_* or greater, you'll be fine.

 ### **Python Connector**

-To download the python connector, simply visit the same website [here](https://dev.mysql.com/downloads/connector/python/8.0.html).
-Make sure to check that you install the Ubuntu linux version as well as the correct python connector for the current Ubuntu version (21.10).
+To download the python connector, simply [visit the same website](https://dev.mysql.com/downloads/connector/python/8.0.html).
+Make sure to check that you install the Ubuntu linux version as well as the correct python connector for the current Ubuntu version (21.10) or (20.04) depending on the version you choose.

+Next, actually unpack the file by finding it within your downloads folder.
+Clicking it should bring up Eddy, then click install.

 To check the Python Connector, the first thing you do is to open a terminal and type the following to use Python's terminal:
 ```